 Established in 1923, this family-run nursery has been producing and sourcing local fruit and veg – all pesticide free and predominantly hand picked – for years!
 As well as their ‘own grown’ veg, you’ll find and in-house Refill Pantry, freshly baked breads, a cheese and deli counter, plus a good selection of local beers, like Farr Brew.
 There’s also the Potting Shed Café on site where you can treat yourself to a tasty brunch or lunch (it would be rude not to!) and the garden centre is the perfect place to pick up some plants and tools for prettying up your patch.
 AND how many farm shops do you know that have their very own brand of gin?
 They’ve teamed up with local distillery to create their very own Carpenter’s Festive gin – yum!

 PE Mead and Sons, Wilstone, near Tring

 This is my local and I spend a lot of time here.
 I’m addicted to the frozen croissants and locally made Culture Bakery sourdough plus there’s an array of lovely pressie options, including Chiltern Cold Pressed Rapeseed Oils made at their very own farm, and Campfire gin (Puddingstone Distillery shares a site with the farm shop).
-Pick up a tree (if you’re late to the party, like me!) or a ready-made hamper, to make things even easier!
-They’re currently working on a new building which will become the new café making space for even more produce in the shop itself.
-You could even take a walk round the reservoir while you’re there to burn off some of those carbs!
+They’ve also recently opened their swanky new restaurant, the Farmhouse Kitchen for coffee, cake and hot and cold food.
+Take a walk round the reservoir afterwards to burn off that cake!

 Pearce’s Farm Shop, Buntingford, near Bishop’s Stortford